Looking after your immobilizer

 Got a remote starter too?
 Make sure both are working right

 With proper installation most people do not even notice they have a remote starter in their vehicle.
 A remote starter and an immobilizer should work well together.
 The key is proper installation.
 Without it, a remote starter may make an immobilizer less effective against thieves and you may not be aware of this.
 Ask your immobilizer installer to check that both are working right – it’s a simple test.
 If you put in a remote starter after your immobilizer, this is especially important.

-Autowatch Canada offers a lifetime manufacturer warranty on the Autowatch 573PPi if the device itself is found to be defective.
+Autowatch Canada offers a lifetime manufacturer warranty on the Autowatch 573PPi and 329Ti if the device itself is found to be defective.
 A two year warranty applies on product installation and workmanship.
 Register your immobilizer on the Autowatch Canada website to be added to their list of current owners.
 If the immobilizer is found to be defective in the vehicle in which it was originally installed, Autowatch will repair or replace it free of charge.